Navigate My Site:

 * I've demonstrated the the longevity and SAVINGS keeping your CHAMBERS will bring to you.

-* It has features you can't get today, and it does what a modern range will do faster, more efficiently, and more economically.
+* I've outlined the fact that a CHAMBERS has features you can't get today, and it does what a modern range will do faster, more efficiently, and more economically.

 There's nothing wrong with it that cannot be fixed at a reasonable price, PLUS you get the FINEST range ever built for the home!